 Typical Malva leaves are a common ingredient in cough remedies.
 For skin conditions, lotions, compresses, and the decoction of Malva flowers are used to reduce itching and cure wounds (obviously, due to the mucus contained in Malva).

 Take 2-3 cups of Malva tea each day to treat coughs.
 To make Malva tea, combine 2 teaspoons of finely chopped flowers (or leaves) with a glass of boiling water.
-If you want to add honey, the tea shouldn't be any hotter than 104 °F.
+If you want to add honey, the tea shouldn't be hotter than 104°F.

 Grow Malva In Containers

-Plant your flowers in a cheap, draining pot and place it in the decorative planter on top of some gravel if you wish to use one without drainage holes.
+Plant your flowers in a cheap, draining pot and place them in the decorative planter on top of some gravel if you wish to use one without drainage holes.